Fair Division with Two-Sided Preferences: Swap Stability

 \paragraph{Swap stability} Suppose to the contrary that the swap between some $p\in A_i$ and $q\in A_j$ is a beneficial swap in $A$.
 Since each of $A^+$ and $A^-$ is swap stable, it cannot be that $p,q\in P^+$ or $p,q\in P^-$.
 Thus, without loss of generality, we may assume that $p\in P^+$ and $q\in P^-$.
 We have $v_i(p)\ge 0$ but $v_i(q)<0$, which means that the swap is not beneficial for team~$i$, a contradiction.

-\paragraph{Individual stability} Suppose to the contrary that there is a beneficial deviation of player $p$ from team~$i$ to team~$j$ in $A$.
-If $p\in P^+$ (resp., $p\in P^-$), the swap between $p$ and a dummy player in $A_j^+$ (resp., $A_j^-$) would be a beneficial swap in $A^+$ (resp., in $A^-$), contradicting the swap stability of $A^+$ (resp., $A^-$). \end{proof}
+\paragraph{Individual stability} Suppose to the contrary that there is a beneficial deviation of participant~$p$ from team~$i$ to team~$j$ in $A$.
+If $p\in P^+$ (resp., $p\in P^-$), the swap between $p$ and a dummy participant in $A_j^+$ (resp., $A_j^-$) would be a beneficial swap in $A^+$ (resp., in $A^-$), contradicting the swap stability of $A^+$ (resp., $A^-$). \end{proof}